catalyst-cooperative/pudl-data-release/README.md

 tar -xzf pudl-eia860-eia923-epacems.tgz
 epacems_to_parquet datapkg/pudl-data-release/pudl-eia860-eia923-epacems/datapackage.json
 ```
+You should find the Parquet dataset (~5 GB) under `parquet/epacems`,
+partitioned by year and state for easier querying.

 ### Clone the raw FERC Form 1 Databases
 If you want to access the entire set of original, raw FERC Form 1 data (of